freenas/freenas-docs/userguide/snippets/xseries.rst

    \newpage

-Connect to the X Series Console
+Connect to the X-Series Console
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~